Islamic Revolutionary Guard Corps Ground Forces: Territorial organization

 The Islamic Revolutionary Guard Corps Ground Forces have a territorial organization in charge of activities and operations.
 This organization has multiple layers: multi-provincial regional headquarters, provincial headquarters, commands for each county, district commands for each bakhsh (township), and a local Basij base for each neighborhood.

 According to Saeid Golkar, this arrangement should constitute a system directly parallelling the state's administrative system.

-Sar-Allah Headquarters
+Thar-Allah Headquarters

-The Sar-Allah Headquarters is a command directly subordinated to the Commander of the Islamic Revolutionary Guard Corps Ground.
-It is in charge of security for Tehran area and doubles as Headquarters with territorial responsibilities.
+The Thar-Allah Headquarters is a command directly subordinated to the Commander of the Islamic Revolutionary Guard Corps.
+It is in charge of security for the Tehran area. and doubles as Headquarters with territorial responsibilities.

-The Sar-Allah Headquarters is among the most important IRGC commands in Iran, tasked with protecting key institutions and the offices of the Government of Iran.
-The Sar-Allah Headquarters is also tasked with thwarting all threats against Tehran.
+The Thar-Allah Headquarters is among the most important IRGC commands in Iran, tasked with protecting key institutions and the offices of the Government of Iran.
+The Thar-Allah Headquarters is also tasked with thwarting all threats against Tehran.

-Officially, Sarallah's commander is the same as the IRGC commander.
-The Sar-Allah Headquarters, however, has a deputy commander in charge of daily activities.
+Officially, Thar-Allah's commander is the same as the IRGC commander.
+The Thar-Allah Headquarters, however, also has a deputy commander in charge of day-to-day operations.